babatundetinuola-labs/cybersecurity-portfolio/metasploitable2-mysql-assessment/README.md

 ### Recommendation

 Use a modern password-hashing algorithm designed for password storage,such as Argon2id,bcrypt, or scrypt, with unique salts for each password.
 Enforce strong passwotrd policies and protect the database from unauthorized access.

+## Evidence

+### Nmap service Discvovery

+MYSQL was identified as an exposed service:

+'3306/tcp open mysql MYSQL 5.0.51a'

+### Database Enumeration

+The DVWA database contained a 'users' table with fields including:

+- 'user-id'
+- 'first_name'
+- 'last_name'
+- 'user'
+- 'password'
+- 'avatar'

+  ### Password Hash Assessment

+  The database contained 32 character password hashes.
+An md5 test confirmed the format,and john the Ripper successfully recovered the weak password 'password' from the sample hash in the authorized lab environment.